-The Corporation's income taxes for the current period were impacted by the tax recovery on amortization as noted above and the mix of taxable earnings among and across geographies, with an increase in taxable earnings following the Acquisitions in geographies with higher statutory corporate tax rates.
-The Corporation expects the mix of taxable earnings to continue to impact income tax expense in future periods as the acquired businesses operate primarily in Australia and the United Kingdom, where statutory corporate income tax rates are higher than those in the Isle of Man and Malta, where the Corporation primarily operated from prior to the Acquisitions.
+The Corporation's income taxes for the current period were impacted by the tax recovery on amortization as noted above, the mix of taxable earnings among and across geographies, with an increase in taxable earnings following the Acquisitions in geographies with higher statutory corporate tax rates, and the recognition of deferred tax, as a result of the transfer of customer intangible rights from the Isle of Man to Malta in connection with an internal corporate restructuring, and Australian business continuity tax law change allowing recognition of certain acquired assets.
+The Corporation expects the mix of taxable earnings to continue to impact income tax expense in future periods as the Corporation's International segment continues to operate primarily in the Isle of Man and Malta, but its Sky Betting and Gaming and BetEasy businesses operate primarily in the United Kingdom and Australia, respectively, where statutory corporate income tax rates are higher than those in the Isle of Man and Malta.

-Net Earnings
+Net Earnings (Loss)